arcsinh= <xarray.ufuncs._UFuncDispatcher object>¶

 Inverse hyperbolic sine element-wise.

-Array of of the same shape as x.
+out – Array of the same shape as x.
+This is a scalar if x is a scalar.

 arcsinh is a multivalued function: for each x there are infinitely many numbers z such that sinh(z) = x.
 The convention is to return the z whose imaginary part lies in [-pi/2, pi/2].